dpinney/RatDigest/README.md

 - XXX Pairs of request/response - see Request Response Exchange.JPG
 - XXX Probability based message drops?
 One drop rate for all responses to read messages added.
 - OOO Different alarm approach that doesn't rely on stderr and will scale to all alarm types.
-- OOO run on an intermediate sized system, 2 meter groups.
+- OOO Run on an intermediate sized system, 2 meter groups.

 # v3 Todo List
 - OOO Add a 'restored' message post AMI alarm.